jclark01/jclark01/README.md

 *Some things you might want to know about me.*

 ### **Background**
-- 🏫 I started attening at Raritan Valley since 2019.
+- 🏫 I started attending at Raritan Valley since 2019.
-- 🖥️ I previously took a computer literacy class where I some of the more advanced features in Microsoft PowerPoint, Word, and Excel.
+- 🖥️ I previously took a computer literacy class where I learned some of the more advanced features in Microsoft PowerPoint, Word, and Excel.
-- 📆 As of writing, I gained a little expirience with HTML several years ago.
+- 📆 As of writing, I gained a little expirience with HTML back in high school.

+## Lessons Learned